aome510/spotify-player/README.md

 More details on registering a Spotify application can be found in the [Spotify documentation](https://developer.spotify.com/documentation/general/guides/app-settings/).

-**Note**: when using the default value for `client_id`, `spotify-player` can still be used as a remote player but it requires to have a running Spotify client before starting the application.

-When `spotify_player` runs with your own `client_id`, press **D** (default shortcut for `SwitchDevice` command) to get the list of available devices then press **enter** (default shortcut for `ChooseSelected` command) to connect to the selected device.
+If `spotify_player` runs with your own `client_id`, press **D** (default shortcut for `SwitchDevice` command) to get the list of available devices, then press **enter** (default shortcut for `ChooseSelected` command) to connect to the selected device.

 ### Streaming

-`spotify-player` supports streaming by using [librespot](https://github.com/librespot-org/librespot) library to create an integrated Spotify client while running.
-User will need to use their own `client_id` to connect to the integrated client as described in the [Spotify Connect](#spotify-connect) section.
-By default, the integrated client will create a Spotify device under `spotify-player` name.
+`spotify-player` supports streaming by using [librespot](https://github.com/librespot-org/librespot) library to create an integrated Spotify client.
+By default, the integrated client will create a Spotify speaker device under the `spotify-player` name.

-**Note:** using an integrated client can result in a slow startup time to connect to the player and retrieve the playback data.
-I'm still investigating on how to improve the startup time.

 The integrated client will use [rodio](https://github.com/RustAudio/rodio) as the default [audio backend](https://github.com/librespot-org/librespot/wiki/Audio-Backends).
 List of available backends: